Disulfiram: History

-The synthesis of disulfiram, originally known as tetraethylthiuram disulfide, was first reported in 1881.
-By around 1900, it was introduced to the industrial process of sulfur vulcanization of rubber and became widely used.
-In 1937, a plant physician in the American rubber industry described adverse reactions to alcohol in workers exposed to tetramethylthiuram monosulfide and disulfide, and proposed that this effect of disulfiram and related compounds might lead to "the cure for alcoholism"; the effect was also noticed in workers at a Swedish rubber boot factory.
+In 1937, a plant physician in the American rubber industry described adverse reactions to alcohol in workers exposed to tetramethylthiuram monosulfide and disulfide.
+This observation led to the proposal that disulfiram and related compounds might lead to "the cure for alcoholism".
+The effect was also noticed in workers at a Swedish rubber boot factory.

 In the early 1940s it had been tested as a treatment for scabies, a parasitic skin infection, as well as intestinal worms.

-Around that time, during the German occupation of Denmark, Erik Jacobsen and Jens Hald at the Danish drug company Medicinalco picked up on that research and began exploring the use of disulfiram to treat intestinal parasites.
+Around that time, during the German occupation of Denmark, Erik Jacobsen and Jens Hald at the Danish drug company Medicinalco investigated the use of disulfiram to treat intestinal parasites.
 The company had a group of enthusiastic self-experimenters that called itself the "Death Battalion", and in the course of testing the drug on themselves, accidentally discovered that drinking alcohol while the drug was still in their bodies made them mildly sick.

-They made that discovery in 1945, and did nothing with it until two years later, when Jacobsen gave an impromptu talk and mentioned that work, which was discussed afterwards in newspapers at the time, leading them to further explore the use of the drug for that purpose.
+After the war, interest resumed.
 That work included small clinical trials with Oluf Martensen-Larsen, a doctor who worked with alcoholics.
 They published their work starting in 1948.

 The chemists at Medicinalco discovered a new form of disulfiram while trying to purify a batch that had been contaminated with copper.
 This form turned out to have better pharmacological properties, and the company patented it and used that form for the product that was introduced as Antabus (later anglicized to Antabuse).

 This work led to renewed study of the human metabolism of ethanol.
 It was already known that ethanol was mostly metabolized in the liver, with it being converted first to acetaldehyde and then acetaldehyde to acetic acid and carbon dioxide, but the enzymes involved were not known.
 By 1950 the work led to the knowledge that ethanol is oxidized to acetaldehyde by alcohol dehydrogenase and acetaldehyde is oxidized to acetic acid by aldehyde dehydrogenase (ALDH), and that disulfiram works by inhibiting ALDH, leading to a buildup of acetaldehyde, which is what causes the negative effects in the body.

 The drug was first marketed in Denmark and as of 2008, Denmark is the country where it is most widely prescribed.
 It was approved by the FDA in 1951.
 The FDA later approved other drugs for treatment of alcoholism, namely naltrexone in 1994 and acamprosate in 2004.